noblesamurai/noblerecord/README.md

 		species.name == 'Jolteon' // true
 	});

+## migrations

+NobleRecord includes tentative support for Rails-style database migrations.
+See the included nrec command for more information, and use at your own risk!

 ## logging

 If you are having difficulties, you may gain some insight into NobleRecord's behaviour by providing it with a logger object.
 All this logger requires is three string-accepting functions, one for each level of direness.